pegasus-web/age-gate/legal/privacy-cookie-notice.md

 At your request and where the law requires us to do so, if you contact us using the unsubscribe details provided below we will confirm what personal information we hold about you, update your information, remove your information, fulfil specific opt-out requests (including requests where you previously opted in with respect to the use of your personal information), and/or correct any inaccuracies in such personal information.

-If you would like to unsubscribe from `[brand]` communications, or from all communications about Diageo brands, please contact: `[BRAND]@[DOMAIN NAME]`
+If you would like to unsubscribe from `[brand]` communications, or from all communications about [CB/PEGASUS] brands, please contact: `[BRAND]@[DOMAIN NAME]`

 ## 11. Portfolio permissions

-If you have given permission to receive communications about Diageo brands generally (for example, by opting to receive news and special offers by email about Diageo's other great alcohol brands), you may from time to time receive communications about brands to which you have not opted in specifically.
-Information about many of Diageo's brands can be found at www.diageobrands.com.
+If you have given permission to receive communications about [CB/PEGASUS] brands generally (for example, by opting to receive news and special offers by email about [CB/PEGASUS]'s other great alcohol brands), you may from time to time receive communications about brands to which you have not opted in specifically.
+Information about many of [CB/PEGASUS]'s brands can be found at www.[CB/PEGASUS]brands.com.

-We occasionally may send you communications about brands not featured on www.diageobrands.com (e.g., new brands).
-We recommend that you refer to www.diageobrands.com from time to time as the list of featured brands will be updated periodically.
+We occasionally may send you communications about brands not featured on www.[CB/PEGASUS]brands.com (e.g., new brands).
+We recommend that you refer to www.[CB/PEGASUS]brands.com from time to time as the list of featured brands will be updated periodically.

-Providing general permission for us to communicate with you about our brands does not mean that you will receive communications about all of Diageo's brands.
+Providing general permission for us to communicate with you about our brands does not mean that you will receive communications about all of [CB/PEGASUS]'s brands.
 We will only communicate with you about those brands that we think may be of particular interest to you.
-Any such communications will provide you with an opportunity to unsubscribe from the brand in question and/or from all communications about Diageo brands.
+Any such communications will provide you with an opportunity to unsubscribe from the brand in question and/or from all communications about [CB/PEGASUS] brands.

-If you have any privacy-related questions, concerns or complaints, please contact: Data Privacy Officer, Corporate Centre Legal Team, Diageo plc, Lakeside Drive, London, NW10 7HQ, United Kingdom.
+If you have any privacy-related questions, concerns or complaints, please contact: Data Privacy Officer, Corporate Centre Legal Team, [CB/PEGASUS] plc, Lakeside Drive, London, NW10 7HQ, United Kingdom.

 ## 12. Interfaces with Third-Party Websites

 The site may contain links, references, and content from other websites outside of our control.
 Please be aware that we have limited or no control over these websites and our Privacy and Cookie Notice does not apply to these sites.
 We encourage you to read the Privacy and Cookie Notices and terms and conditions of any linked, referenced, or interfacing websites you enter.

 This Privacy and Cookie Notice will be supplemented by additional legal requirements in jurisdictions where we conduct business as required.
-Nothing in this Privacy and Cookie Notice or otherwise will create, or add to, any right or claim (whether legal, equitable, or otherwise) that any individual or person may have at law or otherwise against the company or any third party, or any of their respective directors, officers, employees, agents, or representatives (collectively the "Diageo Group"), nor will the existence of this Privacy and Cookie Notice or its application impose or add to any obligations upon or create any liability for the Diageo Group that it does not already otherwise have under law.
+Nothing in this Privacy and Cookie Notice or otherwise will create, or add to, any right or claim (whether legal, equitable, or otherwise) that any individual or person may have at law or otherwise against the company or any third party, or any of their respective directors, officers, employees, agents, or representatives (collectively the "[CB/PEGASUS] Group"), nor will the existence of this Privacy and Cookie Notice or its application impose or add to any obligations upon or create any liability for the [CB/PEGASUS] Group that it does not already otherwise have under law.

 &copy; `[INSERT YEAR]` `[NAME OF BRAND OWNING CO.]` `[REGISTERED ADDRESS]` (registered in `[JURISDICTION OF INCORPORATION]` `[with registered number [NUMBER]`) All rights reserved.
 Version `0.1` dated `[28 June 2016]`